michaelganesan26/ElectronSampleCode/gitCheatSheet.md

 `git annex drop mybigfile`  remove content from local repo
 `git annex get mybigfile`   retrieve the content
 `git annex copy --from myremote mybigfile`specify the remote from which to get the file

+### update the current branch with the code on the master
+`git pull --rebase origin master` this will pull the latest code from the master `git config -l` this will list the current configuration for the repository `git config remote.origin.url https://michaelganesan26:jesus2664@github.com/michaelganesan26/ElectronSampleCode` this is how you set up automatic login to update the repository